Part III

 Shadows of Repressed Eros

-When life force is denied, it distorts:
+When life-force is denied, it can distort:

 The Light of Embodied Eros